ngvt1n/terminal.lua/doc_topics/01-introduction.md

 - `clear_end()` and `clear_ends()`
 - `shape(<cursor-shape>)` and `shapes(<cursor-shape>)`

-The difference being that the former will immediately print the sequence, and flush it to the terminal.
-Where the latter only returns the sequence as a string, and leaves writing and flushing to the user.
+The difference being that the former will immediately print the sequence.
+Where the latter only returns the sequence as a string, and leaves writing to the user.

 Hence these 2 examples are identical in functionality:

     local t = require "terminal"

-    -- directly write and flush
+    -- directly write
     t.shape("block_blink")

-    -- manually write and flush
+    -- manually write
     t.write(t.shapes("block_blink"))
     t.flush()